Helson's conjecture for smooth numbers: Introduction

-To complete the introduction, we describe how one handles the somewhat delicate range when $y$ is very close to $x$.
-Our analysis on this range actually allows us to ``win'' on a larger range of $y$, and we are able to prove the following: \begin{theorem} For any $e^{(\log \log x)^2} \leq y \leq x$, say, we have
+To cover the remaining ranges and prove Theorem~\ref{Thm: main}, we first describe how one handles the somewhat delicate range when $y$ is very close to $x$.
+Our analysis actually allows us to prove better than squareroot cancellation on a larger range of $y$ (though Theorem~\ref{Thm: main quantitative} is always superior whenever $y \leq x^{\frac{1}{4 \log \log x}}$).
+Specifically, we are able to prove the following: \begin{theorem}[Large $y$] For any $e^{(\log \log x)^2} \leq y \leq x$, say, we have

 where the implied constant is uniform in $y$. \end{theorem}